kmcelwee/fsi-web-scraping-seminar/seminar-1/munge-json.md

 * Manually sorting data takes up more time than you think!
 Always run the calculations and weigh whether the research question you want to answer is worth the time that you will invest.
-* Don't expect data to be clean.
-Look through your data (or use [python's `assert` statement](https://stackoverflow.com/questions/5142418/what-is-the-use-of-assert-in-python)) to double check your assumptions about how the data is structured.